Alaska Airlines flight makes emergency landing in Oregon after window and chunk of fuselage blow out | Business

 An Alaska Airlines flight made an emergency landing in Oregon on Friday after a window and chunk of its fuselage blew out in mid-air, media reports said.

-A passenger sent KATU-TV a photo showing what appears to be an exit row missing a door and window.
+A passenger sent KATU-TV a photo showing a gaping hole in the side of the airplane next to passenger seats.
 It was not immediately clear if anyone was injured.
-Alaska Airlines did not immediately return an email from The Associated Press message seeking information.

 The Boeing 737-9 MAX rolled off the assembly line and received its certification just two months ago, according to online FAA records.